BTO Urban League guidelines

 SOUL events should follow as closely as possible the comprehensive BOF Urban events guideline (Rules of Orienteering Appendix B, section 11), the May 2016 version of which can be found here.

 This provides guidance on course lengths, combinations and specific advice regarding safety for juniors.

-NB Urban Sprint or middle distance events may also be included in the SOUL series to provide variety and increase geographic spread.
-In these events distances will be relevant to the discipline.
+NB Urban sprint, middle distance or score events may also be included in the SOUL series to provide variety and increase geographic spread.
+In these events distances/ times will be relevant to the discipline / category.

-In addition to the BOF guideline the following guidance is provided to SOUL series organisers regarding junior courses, with the aim of informing parents.
+In addition to the BOF guideline the following guidance is provided to SOUL series event organisers and planners regarding junior courses.
+They should also provide helpful information to parents.

 - All junior courses should comply with BOF guidance that under 16s should not cross roads with busy traffic (see BOF guidelines for alternative ways of dealing with this matter).

 - In line with BOF guidance on shadowing, juniors being shadowed on junior courses shall remain competitive for the SOUL series.
 Note It is possible that the guidance for any individual SOUL event may require shadowed juniors to declare themselves as non-competitive for the purposes of the event, but that will not prevent them from gaining the appropriate SOUL points.
 It is the responsibility of the competitor/parent to clarify with the event organiser if they are unsure.